 Minimum requirements of smoke alarms based on date of construction and location of installation

-- PRE 1975; DC powered smoke alarm on each level, including basement (if applicable)
+- PRE 1975; DC Ten-Year sealed battery powered single station smoke alarm on each level, including basement (if applicable)

 - 1975-1977; AC powered smoke alarm uppermost level, DC smoke alarm on all other levels